 “There’s an art and science to blending—and Fistful is a balance of both,” says Kelsey McKechnie, whiskey blender for WGS.
 “Our creative process combined the art of nosing along with our vision for the whiskey and the science of blending different bourbons to create a unique taste all its own.”

 McKechnie, along with master blender Brian Kinsman, sampled straight whiskeys from across the US, landing on what he characterized as five distinct flavors.
 Marketing jargon aside, this really equates to five separate distilleries.
 And WGS is remaining tight-lipped about where those liquids are coming from.
-[One source from within the brand confirmed to me that both Hudson and Wild Turkey are components of the final product.]

 The Fist Is Not The First